Eastern Seaboard

 A diurnal tide cycle in the Gulf of Thailand means there’s one high and one low tide each day.
 Depending on the time of year, either one of these tides may last up to an entire beach day.
 You can check www.tide-forecast.com to get information about the tide in various areas in Thailand.

 The best time to visit this region is from mid-October to the end of April.
 The rainy season lasts from May to mid-October, with more than 300 mm of precipitation per month.
-Exceptions are the island of Ko Samet and Banphe.
-There is less rain here in the months of June, July and August.
+Exceptions are the island of Ko Samet and the area around Ban Phe.
+In the months of June, July and August there is less rainfall in this part of the region.

 Klong Koi, Ko Chang